Chronic Migraine: The Body’s Slow Leak

 The energy of a chronic migraineur is frequently being confronted.
-The challenge may come directly from the pain, or in the effort required to manage the onslaught of triggers –sensitivities to light, noise, smells, stress, and more.
-It’s as if we are knights in a swordfight, fending off enemy after enemy who are encircling and enclosing upon us.
+The challenge may come directly from the pain, or in the effort required to manage the onslaught of triggers – sensitivities to light, noise, smells, stress, and more.
+It’s as if we are knights in a swordfight, fending off enemy after enemy encircling and enclosing upon us.
 No rest for the weary.
 Indeed, it is exhausting.
 The constant pain is like white noise constantly playing in the background.

 Running on empty

 The analogies about how chronic migraine takes a toll on our energy are endless.
 We feel like a:

 - Car that has run out of fuel

 No matter the image that suits you best, the underlying dynamic remains the same: chronic migraine is draining.
 It’s important for us, as migraineurs, to make room in our lives for the very real impact that migraine has on our energy.

 The drain on our energy can happen before, during, and after a migraine attack – making it a well-known pro- and post-drome symptom.